 Key Facts

-- Normal hCG levels rise predictably in early pregnancy, doubling every 48-72 hours initially.
+- hCG levels are crucial in early pregnancy, typically doubling every 48-72 hours in the first four weeks, indicating healthy fetal development.

 If you know about home pregnancy tests, you are familiar with the hormone known as human chorionic gonadotropin .
 Also known as beta hCG or hCG, this is the hormone released during pregnancy and used by home pregnancy tests to determine if you’re pregnant (a positive pregnancy test result ).
 HCG levels usually increase in a predictable pattern with some notable changes and innovations as early pregnancy progresses.
 This article will discuss what slow-rising hCG means and what it means for your pregnancy.